 What’s your number one source of blog traffic?

 Recently I’ve been participating in giveaways through other blogs, and that’s helping to grow my audience as well as my social media followers.

 How do you manage all of your personal and business activities?

 A planner and post-it notes baby, LOL!
 Seriously, I write EVERYTHING down, or else it doesn’t get remembered, let alone completed.
 I use my planner daily and try to have things scheduled out for the week ahead, some tasks for the month ahead.
-I use post-its for the little to-do’s that I can jot down and stick by my laptop, and a main to-do list for my household activities/events/kid stuff that are going on that day.
+I use post-its for the little to-do’s that I can jot down and stick near my laptop, and my main to-do list for my household activities/events/and kid stuff that are going on that day.

 What has been your biggest struggle as a home-based business owner and blogger?